agourlay/omnibus/README.md

 All administration features are protected by http basic authentication. (better than nothing for now)

-By default the admin credentials are `admin/omnibus`, this can be changed it the configuration file.
+By default the admin credentials are `admin/omnibus`, this can be changed in the configuration file.

 The administration module exposes two APIs